 AI is enhancing normothermic machine perfusion (NMP), improving donor liver preservation by:

-• Predicting viability based on metabolic markers.
+• Predict viability based on metabolic markers.

-• Expanding extended-criteria donor (ECD) liver utilization.
+• Expanding extended-criteria donor (ECD) liver utilisation.

 This can increase the number of usable donor livers, addressing shortages.